ZelzerLab/3D-MAPs/README.md

         data\Nuclei_and_Cells_DU_S96_m3_mut\Alignment_matrix.dat

+*Notes: If the alignment is not good enough, the rotation matrices can be multiplied with required angles to get the new 3x3 rotation matrix for correct alignment between bone samples.

 ## Running 3D MAPs
 This script produces interactive matlab figures and .png image files of 3D Morphology maps and two types of spatial profiles: spatial profile of the grid averages and a spatial profile of individual cells and nuclei to be used for statistical analysis.